CMU-IDeeL/CMU-IDeeL.github.io/README.md

 ## Pseudocode Page

 http://deeplearning.cs.cmu.edu/F20/pseudocode.html
-We got a decent amount done, but didn't finsih or verify... see the pseudocode repository for more.
+We got a decent amount done, but didn't finish or verify... see the pseudocode repository for more.
 Once this gets finished, it would be a good idea for the slides to have code listing numbers, so that this is maintanable.
+Also, note that this stuff is from S20 lectures.
+We have a spreadsheet with info about which slides the codes came from.

 ## Technologies